 Deflate the dough gently, but don't knock out all the air.
 For one large loaf, form the dough into a round ball.
 For two loaves, divide the dough in half and shape into two balls.
 Place a cornmeal-dusted piece of parchment paper onto a baking sheet.

 Gently place the ball(s) of dough on the baking sheet, seam-side down.
 Cover the bread gently with lightly greased plastic wrap, and let rise until it's puffy and about 40% to 50% larger, anywhere from 45 to 90 minutes.

-Start Traeger grill on smoke with the lid open until fire is established (4 to 5 minutes).
-Set temperature to High and pre-heat, lid closed, for 10 to 15 minutes.
+Start Traeger grill and set temperature to High and pre-heat, lid closed, for 15 minutes.